 Protecting Talisman Lands Association

-Preserve lands around the Beaver River, including the former golf course, as a natural area, accessible by the public
+Lands around the Beaver River, including all of the former golf course

 Photo by Ingrid Remkins